tlhsieh/inline_animation/README.md

 viz.movie(data, yvec, xvec, sizefac=4)
 ```

-### Example 2: if input is xarry.DataArray, the x, y axes will be automatically loaded
+### Example 2: if input is xarray.DataArray, the x, y axes will be automatically loaded

 ```python
 import numpy as np